gnames/gnames/README.md

-# gnames
+# GNames

 [![API](https://img.shields.io/badge/OpenAPI3-1.0.0-89bf04)][OpenAPI Specification]
 [![GoDoc](https://godoc.org/github.com/gnames/gnames?status.svg)][godoc]

-The goal of the `gnames` project is to provide an accurate and fast verification of scientific names in unlimited quantities.
+The goal of the [GNames] project is to provide an accurate and fast verification of scientific names in unlimited quantities.
 The verification should be fast (at least 1000 names per second) and include exact and fuzzy matching of input strings to scientific names aggregated from a large number of data-sources.

-In case if you do not need exact records of matched names from data-sources, and just want to know if a name-string is known, you can use [gnmatcher] instead of this project.
-The [gnmatcher] is significantly faster and has simpler output.
+In case if you do not need exact records of matched names from data-sources, and just want to know if a name-string is known, you can use [GNmatcher] instead of this project.
+The [GNmatcher] is significantly faster and has simpler output.

 RESTful API of the project is described using [OpenAPI Specification].